Districts of West Bengal

+The West Bengal is an Indian state located in eastern portion of the country.
+As of year 2025, the state is divided into 23 districts and 5 administrative divisions.

 The Himalayas lies in the north of West Bengal and the Bay of Bengal is at the south.
 Between them, the river Ganga flows eastwards and its main distributary, the Hooghly River, flows south to reach the Bay of Bengal.
 The Siliguri Corridor, which connects North-East India with rest of the India, lies in the North Bengal region of the state.
 Geographically, West Bengal is divided into a variety of regions—Darjeeling Himalayan hill region, Terai and Dooars region, North Bengal plains, Rarh region, Western plateau and high lands, coastal plains, Sundarbans and the Ganga Delta.

 In 1947, when India gained independence, the state of West Bengal was formed, with 14 districts, as per partition plan of the then Bengal province of British India.
 The former princely state Koch Bihar joined as a district on 26 January 1950, and the former French enclave Chandannagore joined as part of the Hooghly district in 1954.
 The States Reorganisation Act of 1956 led to addition of Purulia district to the state and to enlargement of West Dinajpur district.
 Later, larger districts such as West Dinajpur, 24 Parganas and Midnapore were bifurcated.